 Keep all of your doctor's appointments so that your progress can be checked.
 Your doctor will monitor you to make sure the medicine is working and to prevent side effects.

 Tell your doctor if you get a headache or start to feel dizzy, confused, forgetful, weak, unsteady or unable to concentrate.
 Some people (especially older people or those taking diuretics/water tablets) may experience a lack of sodium in the blood when taking this medicine.

 Things you must not do

-- Stop taking your medicine, or change the dosage, without first checking with your doctor.
-If you stop taking it suddenly, your condition may worsen or you may have unwanted side effects (see "Things to be careful of").
+Do not stop taking your medicine or lower the dosage without checking with your doctor.
+If you stop taking it suddenly, your condition may worsen or you may have unwanted side effects.

 Things to be careful of

 Be careful driving or operating machinery until you know how this medicine affects you.
 This medicine may cause dizziness, drowsiness or impaired concentration in some people.
 If you have any of these symptoms, do not drive, operate machinery, or do anything else that could be dangerous.

 Be careful when drinking alcohol while you are taking sertraline.
 If you drink alcohol, dizziness, drowsiness or impaired concentration may be worse.